 'The Union Club'

-5 of 15 portraits of George James Cholmondeley, 1st Marquess of Cholmondeley
+1 portrait of George James Cholmondeley, 1st Marquess of Cholmondeley

 'The Union Club'

 by James Gillray, published by Hannah Humphrey

 11 3/4 in. x 17 1/4 in.
 (299 mm x 437 mm) plate size; 12 in. x 17 5/8 in.
 (305 mm x 448 mm) paper size

 Click on the links below to find out more:

 - Sir Jonah Barrington (1760-1834), Lawyer.
 Sitter associated with 1 portrait.

 - Francis Russell, 5th Duke of Bedford (1765-1802), Whig politician and agriculturist.
 Sitter associated with 38 portraits.

 - Thomas Pitt, 2nd Baron Camelford (1775-1804).
 Sitter in 5 portraits.